haquema/makers-javascript-fndamentals/README.md

 ## Learning objectives

 * Test-drive a simple Javascript program using Node.
+* Explain how asynchronous programming is different from synchronous, blocking programming.
-* Follow an effective process to learn a new language.
+* Apply a coherent process to learn a new language.

 ## Sequence